mic4ael/CodeSnippets/README.md

-# Programming Exercises
+# Code Snippets
-Storage of all my toy scripts
+Storage of all my code snippets.